NinaCrnivec/NinaCrnivec.github.io/_pages/research.md

 **Cloud-radiation interaction modeling to advance parameterizations in weather and climate models**<br/>

-The cloud-radiation interaction represents a persistent source of uncertainty in weather and climate models.
+The cloud-radiation interaction represents a persistent source of uncertainty in weather forecasts and climate projections.
 In my doctoral research I investigated the three-dimensional (3-D) interaction between atmospheric radiation and highly-resolved heterogeneous cloud structures in order to improve its representation in regional and global models.

 ![Cloud-radiation interaction modeling](/images/acp-2020-Fig1-web_CrnivecMayer.png)